berrym/lair-chat/README.md

 - Extracted encryption functionality into separate module for better code organization
 - Extracted key exchange logic into separate function with proper error handling
 - Extracted message processing logic into focused helper functions for better maintainability
+- Fixed scrolling functionality and text rendering issues in the TUI interface

 **In Progress:**
 - Modular architecture redesign to improve testability and maintainability